 T32 Training Grant: Kidney Disease & Inflammation

-The three Training Pathways are:
+The two Training Pathways are:

-- Basic-Translational Research
+- Pathway I: Basic-Translational Research

-- Clinical Investigation (patient-oriented research)
+- Pathway II: Clinical Investigation

 M.D. trainees may additionally pursue an advanced degree by applying to one of several graduate programs with which their mentors are associated:

 - Master of Science in Clinical Research in the Department of Public Health Sciences

 - Master of Public Health (MPH) in the Department of Public Health Sciences

 Learn more about Educational Activities.

 In addition to offering basic or clinical training to MD/DO fellows, we offer a special pathway for training PhD postdoctoral fellows.
 The purpose behind this program is to provide clinical relevance and experience for researchers who do not follow a traditional clinical pathway.
 In addition to numerous educational activities including clinical conferences, and a special summer lecture series (Nephrology Crash Course) we offer a 2 week “Boot Camp” where PhD postdoctoral fellows join clinicians in hospital rounds, outpatient clinic, and dialysis rounds.